-The Environmental Justice Self-Designation process is intended to allow community-based organizations, local units of government, and community residents the opportunity to share information about their communities in order to be noted as an environmental justice community for purposes of the Illinois Solar for All program.
+The Environmental Justice Community Self-Designation process is intended to allow community-based organizations, local units of government, and community residents the opportunity to share information about their communities in order to be noted as an environmental justice community for purposes of the Illinois Solar for All program.
 By sharing demonstrated quantitative and qualitative exposure, environmental, sensitive population and/or socioeconomic information, the submitter can apply for consideration.
-To become an EJ community through self-designation a community must show a disproportionate burden that was not adequately captured in the EJ calculation process.
+To become an EJ communityEnvironmental Justice Community through self-designation a community must show a disproportionate burden that was not adequately captured in the EJEnvironmental Justice calculation process.

-Questions about the Environmental Justice Self-Designation process can be directed to info@illinoissfa.comInfo@IllinoisSfa.com.=
+Questions about the Environmental Justice Community Self-Designation process can be directed to Info@IllinoisSfa.cominfo@illinoisSFA.com.